 Over years in the healthcare fraud defense field, we have found that this is the best way to vigorously advocate for our clients, fully understand their needs and concerns, and give them the peace of mind that comes with knowing that everything is being done to protect them from legal liability.

 A National Law Firm With Local Counsel You Can Trust

 Even better, you have access to those senior lawyers wherever you are.
 Oberheiden P.C. is a national law firm that is headquartered in Texas, but that relies on local counsel that we use and fully trust in nearly all states and jurisdictions in the United States.
 We have extensively vetted the senior lawyers in our office closest to you and they have our complete confidence.

 Investigators With Backgrounds in Healthcare Fraud Cases

 To help our senior lawyers gather the facts in your particular case, we have tapped into the extensive experience of a roster of senior investigators, the vast majority of whom have remarkable experience of their own in the very same law enforcement agencies that are likely to be prosecuting your case.
 Many of them are retired agents, with long and impressive track records, from the following government agencies:

 - Department of Justice (DOJ)

 - Department of Health and Human Services Office of Inspector General (HHS-OIG)

 - Centers for Medicare and Medicaid Services (CMS)

-It is never too early and never too late to call the healthcare fraud defense lawyers at Oberheiden P.C. at (888) 680-1745 or to contact them online and get an experienced legal defense team at your side.
+Whether you have questions about compliance or concerns about facing an external audit or investigation, it is never too early and never too late to contact the healthcare fraud defense lawyers at Oberheiden P.C.
+Call us at (888) 680-1745 or contact us online and get started with a complimentary initial consultation.